tparsons-godaddy/taco-royale/docs/me/weekly/To-Do.md

 - [ ] How can we set up a server to make api calls to spaq quicker?
 AWS?

 ## Completed
+- [x] Check in with Mohammed on unpointed ticket question - Mohammed asked some quesitons for Matt
 - [x] [TACOROYALE-1293](https://godaddy-corp.atlassian.net/browse/TACOROYALE-1293) - Dify Request Hand of completed
 - [x] Dify Header Hand off doc
 - [x] Create ticket for noise in alerts 'Failed to create ad creative'